I will join briq (Bonn) as a post-doc researcher in 2020 and Carnegie Mellon University as an assistant professor in 2021.

 Social Comparison, Employee Attrition and Productivity: A Workplace Experiment

-(with Shannon X. Liu and Hugh Xiaolong Wu) [Status: fieldwork in progress]
+(with Shannon X. Liu and Hugh Xiaolong Wu) [Status: fieldwork completed]

 How should firms shape the social comparison process in the workplace to improve employee productivity and to reduce turnover?
 We conduct a 7-month field experiment in a multi-national spa chain with 160 stores and 5000 spa workers in China.
 We provide spa workers with bi-weekly messages on either the current performance of a co-worker with similar work experience (T1) or the performance trajectory of a senior co-worker (T2).
 First, we study how workers' outlook about their future performances and reference points for performance comparison depend on their knowledge about their co-workers' current and past performance.
 Second, we measure the effects of information treatments on the workers' beliefs about their own future productivity, reference points, stress levels, productivity, attrition, and pro-social behaviors.